 As you can see the recipe calls for:

 - Lamb: you can purchase diced lamb, lamb shoulder or leg of lamb and dice it yourself.
+Or head to your local butcher and lamb shanks or lamb cuts that work well in slow cooker meals.
 See my tasty tips for a budget friendly suggestion.

 - Chicken stock: there is plenty of variety with this ingredient both in price and flavour.
 There are also lots of low sodium (reduced salt) stocks available which you can opt for.